На русском языке

 Strong interaction

-At the level of hadrons, the strong interaction is regarded in the Standard Model of elementary particle physics as “residual” interaction of quarks that are part of hadrons.
-It is assumed that gluons as the carriers of strong interaction generate virtual mesons in the space between the hadrons.
-In the pion-nucleon model of Yukawa interaction, the nuclear forces between the nucleons are explained as a result of the virtual pions exchange, and the interaction energy is as follows:
+At the level of hadrons, strong interaction is regarded in Standard Model of elementary particle physics as “residual” interaction of quarks that are part of hadrons.
+It is assumed that gluons as carriers of strong interaction generate virtual mesons in space between hadrons.
+In pion-nucleon model of Yukawa interaction, nuclear forces between nucleons are explained as a result of virtual pions exchange, and interaction energy is as follows:

 U_{s}=- \frac{g^2_{N \pi}}{4 \pi r} \exp (-\frac {M_{\pi} cr}{\hbar }),

-where ~g_{N \pi} is the effective charge of the pseudoscalar pion-nucleon interaction, ~ M_{\pi} is the pion mass.
+where ~g_{N \pi} is effective charge of pseudoscalar pion-nucleon interaction, ~ M_{\pi} is pion mass.

 \alpha_{s}=\frac { \mid U_{s}\mid }{ U_f } = \frac{ g^2_{N \pi}}{4\pi\hbar c } \approx 14{.}6.

-The interaction effects in the field theory are often determined with the help of perturbation theory, in which the expansion of functions in the equations in powers of the coupling constant is performed.
-Usually for all interactions, except the strong interaction, the coupling constant is significantly less than unity.
-This makes the use of the perturbation theory effective, since the contribution from the highest terms of expansions decreases rapidly and calculating them becomes unnecessary.
+Interaction effects in field theory are often determined with the help of perturbation theory, in which expansion of functions in equations in powers of coupling constant is performed.
+Usually for all interactions, except strong interaction, coupling constant is significantly less than unity.
+This makes the use of perturbation theory effective, since contribution from highest terms of expansions decreases rapidly and calculating them becomes unnecessary.
 In case of strong interaction the perturbation theory becomes unsuitable and other methods of calculation are required.

-One of the predictions of the quantum field theory is the so-called effect of “floating constants”, according to which the coupling constants change slowly with increasing of the energy, transferred during the interaction between the particles.
-Thus, the electromagnetic coupling constant increases and the strong interaction constant coupling decreases with the increase of energy.
-In Quantum Chromodynamics a special strong interaction coupling constant is introduced for the quarks:
+One of predictions of quantum field theory is the so-called effect of “floating constants”, according to which coupling constants change slowly with increasing of energy, transferred during interaction between particles.
+Thus, electromagnetic coupling constant increases and strong interaction constant coupling decreases with increase of energy.
+In Quantum Chromodynamics a special strong interaction coupling constant is introduced for quarks:

 \alpha_{sq}= \frac{ g^2_{qg}}{4\pi\hbar c } <1,

-where ~g_{ qg } is the effective color charge of the quark, emitting virtual gluons for the interaction with other quarks.
+where ~g_{ qg } is effective color charge of a quark, emitting virtual gluons for interaction with other quarks.

 String theory

-In the string theory, the coupling constants are considered not as constant but as dynamic quantities.
-In particular, in the same theory at low energies it seems that the strings move in ten dimensions and at high energies — in eleven.
-The changing number of dimensions is accompanied by a change in the coupling constants.
+In string theory, coupling constants are considered not as constant but as dynamic quantities.
+In particular, at low energies it seems that strings move in ten dimensions and at high energies — in eleven dimensions.
+The changing number of dimensions is accompanied by a change in coupling constants.
 [3]

 Strong gravitation

-Strong gravitation together with the gravitational torsion field and electromagnetic forces are considered the main components of strong interaction in the gravitational model of strong interaction.
-In this model, instead of considering interactions of quarks and gluons, only two fundamental fields (gravitational and electromagnetic fields) are taken into account, which act in the charged matter of elementary particles that has mass, as well as in the space between them.
-In this case, quarks and gluons, according to the model of quark quasiparticles, are considered not as real particles but as quasiparticles, reflecting the quantum properties and symmetry, inherent in hadronic matter.
-This approach significantly reduces the number (the record number for a physical theory) of unproved but postulated free parameters that exist in the standard model of elementary particle physics, where there are at least 19 parameters of this kind.
+Strong gravitation together with gravitational torsion field and electromagnetic forces are considered main components of strong interaction in gravitational model of strong interaction.
+In this model, instead of considering interactions of quarks and gluons, only two fundamental fields (gravitational and electromagnetic fields) are taken into account, which act in charged matter of elementary particles that has mass, as well as in space between them.
+In this case, quarks and gluons, according to model of quark quasiparticles, are considered not as real particles but as quasiparticles, reflecting quantum properties and symmetry, inherent in hadronic matter.
+This approach dramatically reduces number of actually unsubstantiated but postulated free parameters in standard model of particle physics, which has at least 19 such parameters, which is a record for physical theories.

-Another consequence is that the weak and strong interactions are not considered as independent field interactions.
-The strong interaction is reduced to combinations of gravitational and electromagnetic forces, in which an important role is played by the interactions’ delay effects (dipole and orbital torsion fields and magnetic forces).
-Accordingly, the strong coupling constant is determined by analogy with the gravitational interaction coupling constant: [4]
+Another consequence is that weak and strong interactions are not considered as independent field interactions.
+Strong interaction is reduced to combinations of gravitational and electromagnetic forces, in which an important role is played by interactions’ delay effects (dipole and orbital torsion fields and magnetic forces).
+Accordingly, strong coupling constant is determined by analogy with gravitational interaction coupling constant: [4]

 \alpha_{pp}=\frac {\mid U_{\Gamma}\mid }{ U_f } = \frac{\beta \Gamma M^2_p }{\hbar c }=\frac { \alpha \beta M_p }{ M_e }=13{.}4 \beta ,

-where ~\Gamma is the strong gravitational constant, ~ M_e is the electron mass, ~\beta is a coefficient, which is equal to 0.26 for the interaction of two nucleons and is tending to 1 for bodies with lower matter density.
+where ~\Gamma is strong gravitational constant, ~ M_e is electron mass, ~\beta is a coefficient, which is equal to 0.26 for interaction of two nucleons and is tending to 1 for bodies with lower matter density.

-As for the weak interaction, it is assumed to be the result of the transformation of matter of elementary particles, which occurs due to the reactions of weak interaction, but at a deeper level of matter.
-The examples of weak interaction with nucleons are considered in the substantial neutron model and the substantial proton model.
+As for weak interaction, it is assumed to be a result of transformation of matter of elementary particles, which occurs due to reactions of weak interaction, but at a deeper level of matter.
+Examples of weak interaction with nucleons are considered in substantial neutron model and substantial proton model.

-Among the stellar constants, describing the quantization of parameters of cosmic systems in the hydrogen system of stars, there are two dimensionless constants.
-One of them determines the stellar fine structure constant ~\alphaand the other determines the relative strength of interaction between two stars.
-In case of the hydrogen system of the magnetar and the disks near it these constants equal:
+Among stellar constants, describing quantization of parameters of cosmic systems in hydrogen system of stars, there are two dimensionless constants.
+One of them determines stellar fine structure constant ~\alphaand the other determines relative strength of interaction between two stars.
+In case of hydrogen system of a magnetar and a disks near it these constants equal:

 ~\alpha= \frac { Q^2_s }{4 \pi \varepsilon_0 \hbar'_s C'_s }= \frac { G M_s M_d }{ \hbar'_s C'_s }= 7.2973525376 \cdot 10^{-3},